gerhynes/scala-notes/README.md

 }
 ```

 ### Asynchronous Programming
-asynchronous programming in Scala is done with another pseudo-collection, `Future`.
+Asynchronous programming in Scala is done with another pseudo-collection, `Future`.

 A Future represents a value which may or may not _currently_ be available, but will be available at some point, or an exception if that value could not be made available.